Quelab/chillhub-commissioning/README.md

 ```

 ### Connect to a wireless network
-In order to connect the ChillHub to a wireless network, it must be provided the SSID and a passphrase of the wireless network.
+In order to connect the ChillHub to a wireless network, it must be provided the SSID and passphrase of the wireless network.

 ``` bash
 $ curl -X POST -H "Content-Type: application/json" -d '{"ssid":"Network 1", "passphrase": "password"}' http://192.168.10.1/networks